 "It’s been great playing it.
 It’s great to step into something else.”

 Emmerdale airs weeknights at 7pm on ITV, with an extra episode at 8pm on Thursdays.

 The latest updates, reviews and unmissable series to watch and more!

 Sarah has been writing about soaps for over 20 years!
 She’s worked for Hello!, WOMAN, PA News, Closer, TVeasy – and is currently What’s On TV's Soap editor as well as writing for WhatToWatch.com

 She’s interviewed tons of famous people from movie stars to pop stars, TV stars and of course, soap stars.
-The soaps have always been at the heart of Sarah's work; visiting the sets, getting the goss, and writing about all the soapy shenanigans week in week out, earning her a place on the judging panel for The British Soap Awards in 2017 and 2018… and the nickname Soapbird!
+The soaps have always been at the heart of Sarah's work; visiting the sets, getting the goss, and writing about all the soapy shenanigans week in week out, earning her a place on the judging panel for The British Soap Awards in 2017 and 2018 and on the BAFTA TV Awards in 2022 … and the nickname Soapbird!